frabru/TomsonTalks/charset-table.md

 - __supported__
 - ~~unsupported~~

 For spaces and invisible characters the character name is added in parenthesis.
+Spaces are additionally enclosed in quotation marks.

 ## Special Ligatures